 Each Fund is a portfolio investment entity for tax purposes.
 As a PIE, income earned by a Fund will be attributed to all investors in proportion to their interests in the Fund.
-We will pay tax to Inland Revenue on your behalf and make adjustments to your interest in the Fund to comply with PIE tax requirements.
+We will pay tax to Inland Revenue on your behalf and adjust your interest in the Fund to comply with PIE tax requirements.